SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/picture-in-picture/picture-in-picture-article.md

 5. Tap the PiP button within the app.
 Playback should seamlessly transition to PiP.
 6. Play the same video already in PiP.
 The player interface should restore without interrupting playback.
 7. Tap the PiP button within the app.
 Playback should seamlessly transition to PiP.
 8. Play a different video.
-The interface should restore, transitioning playback to the new content.
+The interface should restore while transitioning playback to the new content.

 #### System video view inline display